GitJacobPhelan/GitJacobPhelan/README.md

 You can reach me by email: JacobPhelan06@outlook.com

-[Here's a link to my LinkedIn] (www.linkedin.com/in/jacob-phelan-29974527a/)
+Here's a link to my LinkedIn: www.linkedin.com/in/jacob-phelan-29974527a/

 He/Him